 - Shut off the water main leading into the structure to reduce pressure on frozen pipes and minimize flooding if the pipes burst.

-- Use a hair dryer to thaw the ice blockage if the frozen pipe is exposed and visible.
-(Do not use an open flame to thaw!)
-If frozen pipes are not visible, contact Roto-Rooter plumbing experts, who use professional pipe-thawing equipment.
+- Use a hair dryer or heat gun to thaw the ice blockage if the frozen pipe is exposed and visible.
+(Do not use an open flame to thaw!
+Hazardous blow torches can cause pipe bursts and serious damage.)